Associate Research Scientist and Adjunct Associate Professor of Sociology (by courtesy)

 About

-Dr. W. Carson Byrd is an Associate Research Scientist in the Center for the Study of Higher & Postsecondary Education.
 His research examines the mechanisms of racism within higher education and in broader society, racialization of science and knowledge production, and critical quantitative approaches for improving the study of social inequalities.
 His current work explores the impacts of affirmative action bans on the intersectional inequalities of student degree paths and experiences.
-He is also studying the components of departmental microclimates in STEM fields and their influence on the racial inequities and inequalities of those departments.
-His research has received funding from the National Science Foundation and the Spencer Foundation.
-He was also selected as a William T. Grant Advanced Quantitative and Computational Scholar for the Institute for Critical Quantitative, Computational, & Mixed Methodologies.
+He is also studying the components of departmental microclimates in STEM fields and their influence on racial inequities and inequalities of those departments, and the contributions of college education to later in life health and social outcomes.
+His research has received funding from the National Science Foundation, the Spencer Foundation, and the Michigan Center on the Demography of Aging, among others.

 Dr. Byrd earned his doctorate and master’s degree in Sociology from Virginia Tech, and his bachelor’s degree in Sociology from Mars Hill College.